76º

 An estimated 500,000 people live in thousands of colonias along the Texas-Mexico border.
 Largely built between the 1950s and 1980s, these communities have been promised water — but it has never come.

-House Bill 3377 was authored by freshman state Rep. Venton Jones, the Legislature’s first openly HIV-positive member.
-It’s received overwhelming public and bipartisan support.
+House Bills 3377 and 2235 were authored by freshman state Rep. Venton Jones, the Legislature’s first openly HIV-positive member.
+They’ve received overwhelming public and bipartisan support.

 Texas towns need money, technical help and compromise to save their water systems